effinger/www.effinger.ch/content/events/100202/index.md

 Ideally reachable by public transport, 5 minute walk from the main station in Bern; No parking on site: please use nearby designated city parking houses (City West).

 We will have some drinks & snacks available (again via tip-jar) on location.
-Please sign up and let us know you're coming on our Facebook event page (https://www.facebook.com/events/197730591003267) ~ or just reply to this email.
+Please sign up and let us know you're coming on our [Facebook event page](https://www.facebook.com/events/197730591003267).

 ## // / §